Home Majors Aerospace Engineering

-Aerospace Engineering Degree
+Aerospace Engineering

 Students study the design, development, and testing of aircraft, spacecraft, satellites, and missile systems, applying advanced physics and mathematics.
 Graduates typically pursue careers at NASA, Boeing, Lockheed Martin, SpaceX, and defense contractors, as well as in airline engineering and satellite communications.
 This is one of the highest-paying engineering specialties, with the growing space industry creating exciting new opportunities.

-What Aerospace Engineering Graduates Do
+What Aerospace Engineering graduates do

 Your degree prepares you to design the future of flight and space exploration.
 As a junior aerospace engineer, your days will be spent using design software to model stress on a new fuselage or running simulations for a satellite's orbital path.
 You'll analyze data from wind tunnels and test flights, working with large teams to solve complex integration problems.
 Alternatively, you could take a more hands-on route as an aerospace technician, installing and troubleshooting the intricate avionics in a cockpit or assembling components for a launch vehicle.